aalamri-stat6250/course-questions-wiki/week-02/README.md

 - Question (yren10−stat6250): Can we usually use a single letter like "U" or “U.T” in stead "user.table"?
 - Answer (mcardoso3-stat6250):  No, "user.table" is a command that can import a table from an outside data set, but using an abbreviation for it wouldn't translate the same way.
 - Question (akumar30−stat6250): What is the default sorting format in SAS and how to format multiple variables in different sorting order?
+- Question (aalamri−stat6250): can we use two PROCs with only one run statmenet ?
+- Question (aalamri−stat6250): Are there case where the set staemetn can not be use ?
+- Question (aalamri−stat6250): Why SAS has its own way coding that is different from other software ?
+- Question (aalamri−stat6250): SAS tends to make short cut for statemtns that commonly used, does it only take the first four letters?
+- Question (aalamri−stat6250): Can we add the sicolon in the following line of the statemnt and not at the end of the statment ?
+- Question (aalamri−stat6250): What does sas mean with colors in the code(like red , purple,..) ?
+- Question (aalamri−stat6250): can we use two PROCs with only one run statmenet ?
+- Question (aalamri−stat6250): What is the maximum variables should   output statement contain ?
+- Question (aalamri−stat6250): the difference between step and statment?
+- Question (aalamri−stat6250): the difference between step and option?